weiyango/weiyango/Unnamed/Reference/Phonetics.md

 The first C is termed C1, and the second C is termed C2.
 The next syllable's C1 is termed C3.

 C2 and C3 cannot be the same.
+C2 is not allowed if C3 is -.
 If C3 is L, C2 can be anything except - or L itself.
 If C3 is NOT L, C2 can only be M, N or L.